tari-project/tari/RFC/src/RFC-0210_NamespaceRegistration.md

   - `address_signature`
   - `checksum`

-A RAIN UTXO consists of tuple `(RAIN_ID, PubKey)`.
-It is a non-confidential non-fungible digital asset on the base layer identified by a kernel feature flag.
-Ownership is confirmed by the `PubKey` value in the RAIN UTXO tuple.
-It costs Tari coins to register a RAIN UTXO and it can be transferred.
-A valid RAIN UTXO tuple is required to register a digital asset on the [Digital Asset Network] (DAN).
-Duplicate `RAIN_ID`s are not allowed and miner validation rules will ensure this with RAIN registration.
+Integration with public Domain Name Service (DNS) records will be used to ensure valid ownership of a Fully Qualified Domain Name (FQDN).
+Only entities with write access to a specific DNS record will be able to create the required DNS entries.

+## Requirements

+Ownership of a RAID tuple `(RAID_ID, PubKey)` is confirmed by the public key.

+A `RAID_ID` cannot be transferred.

+Duplicate `RAID_ID`s are not allowed and miner (or Validator Nodes (VN)) validation rules will ensure this with RAID registration.